-See What You Can Be is a series of interactive webinars championing Australia’s extraordinary female changemakers who are blazing new pathways across the STEM sector.
+See What You Can Be champions Australia’s extraordinary female changemakers who are blazing new pathways across the STEM sector.

 At InnovationAus, we have met hundreds of Australian women carrying out significant, and often ground-breaking, work in STEM.
 We have told their stories to the technology industry for over five years but now want to champion the valuable stories they have to tell to our future female leaders.